 How to behave at outdoor markets & craft shows

 Everyone loves to poke around a good outdoor market in fine weather - that's practically what Toronto is all about in summer!
-You can't cross the street without running into a farmer's market, roadside stand or full-fledged street festival.
-Then there are also the many indoor craft shows and markets, ranging from the cavernous (like the One of a Kind Craft Show and Sale) to the petite (think church basement flea markets) that take place all over the city, no matter what the weather is doing - often offering incentives like food trucks, live entertainment and hot drinks to lure shoppers out to the artisanal vendors who make the unique handmade products we love to buy.
+Or at least it was, before the COVID lockdowns and distancing mandates came into effect.
+It used to be that you couldn't cross the street without running into a farmer's market, roadside stand or full-fledged street festival.
+Kensington Market has a wonderful Sunday alleyway market in full effect as of October 2021.
+Then there are also the many indoor craft shows and markets, ranging from the cavernous (like the One of a Kind Craft Show and Sale and the quarterly Gem Expo) to the petite (think church basement flea markets) that are once again starting to take place all over the city, no matter what the weather is doing - often offering incentives like food trucks, live entertainment and hot drinks to lure shoppers towards the artisanal vendors who make the unique handmade products we love to buy.

 The thing is though...what is the protocol for these markets?
 It's not the same as walking into a Foodland and filling up your cart...or is it?!
 How should you act, what are the do's and don'ts?
-We've had a year now of vending at Toronto's finest markets, and that is plenty long enough to school you in the etiquette of market shopping!
+We've had plenty of experience vending at Toronto's finest markets, and that is plenty long enough to school you in the etiquette of market shopping!

 7 Rules for Shopping at Artisan Markets in Toronto